-Volunteers can also be used in administrative areas of the Department, such as finance, procurement and statistical analysis, as well as victim services.
+Volunteers also work in administrative areas of the Department, such as finance, procurement and statistical analysis, and the Victims Services Unit.

 Volunteering is based on your individual skills and interests; however there are a few things all DPSCS volunteers have in common